tjintranet/TF-POD-Product-Spec-Validator/README-CONFIG.md

 2. Add new bindings to both sides of the binding map
 3. Use consistent units (millimeters) for dimensions
 4. Document any new color or binding terminology
+5. Ensure treatment values match exactly (case-sensitive)
-5. Test all combinations after making changes
+6. Test all combinations after making changes